 For that reason, be sure to sip it and enjoy it slowly.
 Because caipirinha is a fresh cocktail perfect for the summer, you can easily drink it as if it was juice, but when you get up to go to the toilet.
 Oh, my.
 Then you realize how strong it really is.

 That’s why this cachaça drink is tricky.
-You drink it without really tasting the booze, just the fresh fruit, and when you realize you had more than you should have of it.
+You drink it without really tasting the booze, just the fresh fruit, and after a few hours, you realize you probably had one too many drinks.

 Caipirinha variations you might like